dwinney/jpacPhoto/README.md

 cmake ..
 cmake --build . --target install
 ```
-This will create a `jpacPhoto/lib` with the linkable library.
+This will create a `jpacPhoto/lib/jpacPhotolib.so` with the linkable library.
+If Boost is found in PATH, `jpacBoxlib.so` will also be built.

-If you wish to also build the full suite of executables (e.g. to reproduce plots in [[1]](https://arxiv.org/abs/1907.09393) and [[2]](https://arxiv.org/abs/2008.01001)) you need to install the [jpacStyle](https://github.com/dwinney/jpacStyle) library and set environment variable as such:
+To build the suite of executables the [jpacStyle](https://github.com/dwinney/jpacStyle) library must be installed with environment variables set as such:
 ```bash
 # for bash
 export JPACSTYLE=/path/to/jpacStyle